During the past five years, financial technology startups have been some of the most hyped, fastest-growing and best-funded in Europe.

 To this point, Speedinvest partner Stefan Klestil told German media Finance Forward that the lockdown will highlight the benefits of digital banking and could trigger a "growth-spurt" in future.
 He also argued that "existing investors will continue to support their good companies [like N26]", countering theories that digital banks will see down-rounds if the turmoil exists.

 This may well help N26 and Revolut's early efforts in the US; however, bank branches have already seen a gradual decline in footfall in Europe, so a better digital interface alone is unlikely to sway local users.

 Such as: Checkout.com (UK), SumUp (Germany), Modulr (UK)

 In the payments sector, we are unlikely to see startups crash and burn because of coronavirus.
-But how hard they will be hit depends on the company.
+Payments has proven itself it be a fairly resilient industry during past crises, leading the Mercator research group to predict "lower growth...rather than negative growth."
+Yet how hard individual firms get hit depends on a couple of key differentiators.

 'Many fintech founders have never worked through a recession, so have little experience of how to ride a crash.'

 Such as: TransferWise (UK), Azimo (UK), TransferGo (UK)